Commercial General Liability (CGL)

 Lesson Summary

-Commercial Liability Coverage is essential for businesses to protect them against various liability exposures.
+Commercial Liability Coverage helps businesses protect themselves against a range of liability exposures.
 Here is a summary of key points related to Commercial General Liability (CGL) policies:

-The CGL policy can be written on an “occurrence” or “claims-made” basis with differences in coverage triggers.
+- The CGL policy can be written on an “occurrence” or “claims-made” basis, and the coverage trigger differs between the two.

 Key features of each coverage section are outlined below: